dkd/indoctrinatr/README.md

 ## Feedback

 What you think of Indoctrinatr?
 Drop us a [line](info@dkd.de) and tell us how you use Indoctrinatr.
-You can also open an issue if you experience any problems.
+You can also open an [GitHub Issue](https://github.com/dkd/indoctrinatr/issues) if you experience any problems.

 ## Contributing